deleolajide/inspired-social/trunk/plugin/wp-content/plugins/bp-group-documents/readme.txt

 == Changelog ==
+= Version 1.9.4 (5/6/2015)=
+* Fix for widgets, pros @thebrandonallen
+* Add icon for ppsx
+* Fix for Strict Standards setup

+= Version 1.9.3.1 (21/4/2015)=
+* Minor fix

+= Version 1.9.3 (6/4/2015)=
+* Fix BP_Group_Documents_CurrentGroup_Widget for hidden groups
+* Updated Italian language file, thanks to Daniele Mezzetti

+= Version 1.9.2 (9/3/2015) =
+* Fix download count for non-login users
+* Fix warning caused by setcookie
+* Fix a typo
+* Add ods as default valid file extension

+= Version 1.9.1 (16/1/2015) =
+* Add link for "Add new document" on BP_Group_Documents_CurrentGroup_Widget
+* Add new filter bp_group_documents_download_access.
+Thanks to @kallekillen for the idea.

+= Version 1.9 (8/12/2014) =
+* Category link added in documents list.
+* Escaping fix.
+Strip slashes on the way out, so that file titles and descriptions don't have so many unnecessary backslashes.
+Thanks to @jreeve for patch.

+= Version 1.8 (September 1, 2014) =
+* Fix Sort - "Order by" & Filter - "Category" which was not working with Pagination.
+Thanks to @wp4yd for reporting.

 = Version 1.7 (April 22, 2014) =
 * Add new widget: BP_Group_Documents_CurrentGroup_Widget.
 If the theme support different sidebars for group pages, it can be used to show current group's documents.
 * Fix some minor issues in widgets